 Understanding the mathematics between dividend payments and retained earnings will aid an investor or the shareholder to comprehend the short term as well as the long-term goal and the objective of the firm or of the company.
 This dividend can also be used to find out the retention ratio of the company.
-When you subtract the dividend payout ratio from 1 you will get the retention ratio which depicts how much company is confident for its future and how much they want to invest.
+When you subtract the dividend payout ratio from 1, you will get the retention ratio, which depicts how much the company is confident for its future and how much they want to invest.

 This kind of ratios are mostly used by the stock analyst, investors to ascertain the confidence of the company.
-There are also other dividend ratios that should be looked at consolidate level and not judge on single ratio like dividend per share, dividend yield, etc.
+There are also other dividend ratios that should be looked at consolidate level and not judge on a single ratio like dividend per share, dividend yield, etc.

 This has been a guide to Dividend Formula.
-Here we discuss how to calculate dividend ratio using its formula along with practical examples and downloadable excel template.
+Here we discuss how to calculate dividend ratio using its formula along with practical examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –